NEH Summer Stipends 2015

 All proposals for the LSP must be submitted electronically using the e-proposal on-line application system.

 Be prepared to upload your internal proposal.
-The sections will include a 1-3 page Research Plan Summary and Bio-sketch.
+The sections will include a one-three page research plan summary and two-page bio-sketch.

 If you have any questions, please contact: firstname.lastname@example.org or 979.862.2233.